Meret madörin

 Meret Madörin was born in Northern Germany and grew up in Switzerland.
 Early on it was clear to her, that both the photographic image and the cinematic moving image, and thus the work behind the camera, would be the common thread of her professional path.

 Madörin graduated with the Bachelor of Arts in Film from the Zurich University of the Arts and won her first camera award with her final project, the short film "Storm".
-After working as a camera assistant on numerous feature and television films in Europe, Asia and Africa, Madörin completed a Master's degree in Cinematography at the Film University Babelsberg Konrad Wolf.
+After working as an assistant camera on numerous national and international film productions Madörin completed a Master's degree in Cinematography at the Film University Babelsberg Konrad Wolf.

 Creating a new world through filmmaking is her passion.
 She always strives to develop or portray a cinematic world that touches, encourages, entertains and creates connections between cultures, themes and people.
 Madörin is based in Berlin and Zurich and enjoys working worldwide.